Getting Started

 ````

-You can also download this example from our [GitHub repository](https://github.com/ray-project/ray/blob/master/doc/yarn/example.py).
+You can also download this example from the [GitHub repository](https://github.com/ray-project/ray/blob/master/doc/yarn/example.py).

 or copy it here: